-In our digital economy, the thought of going to a broker for your home or car insurance seems quaint to most individuals.
-Instead you search a price comparison site to find the best deal, or just buy direct from your favourite company’s website.
+In our digital economy, the thought of going to a broker for your home or car insurance seems quaint.
+Instead you search a price comparison site to find the best deal, or just buy direct.

 Whether it’s Google or Go Compare, there is still an intermediate involved, just a digital one.
 And while this kind of digital disintermediation has happened in many consumer markets, it’s less prevalent in B2B markets.

 Many of those sectors still use brokers, dealers and resellers to bring together end-users and the companies that manufacture or deliver products and services.

 The danger for those intermediates is that they will increasingly lose out as former partners and suppliers leapfrog them to go direct, or new digital platforms do to them what price comparison sites did to Independent Financial Advisors.

 Why customer relationships are more important than ever

 Digital technologies enable customers to interact with companies in new ways which are faster, richer in information and more convenient.
 What’s more, customers used to instant interactions via social media and mobile apps now expect that sort of service from every company.